Martin Bryant: Port Arthur massacre

-Imprisonment
+Sentencing and Imprisonment

 Bryant was judged fit to stand trial, which was scheduled to begin on 7 November 1996.
-He initially pleaded not guilty but was persuaded by his court-appointed lawyer, John Avery, to plead guilty to all charges.
+He initially pleaded not guilty but was persuaded by his court-appointed lawyer, John Avery, to plead guilty to all charges in order to avoid a highly publicized trial that would have caused a lot of public grief.
 Two weeks later, on 22 November, Hobart Supreme Court Judge William Cox gave Bryant thirty-five life sentences, plus 1,652 years in prison, without the possibility of parole, all of which is to be served concurrently; this life sentence being applied is "for the term of [his] natural life."

 For the first eight months of his imprisonment, Bryant was held in a purpose-built suicide-prevention cell in almost complete solitary confinement.
 He remained in protective custody for his own safety until 13 November 2006, when he was moved into Hobart's Wilfred Lopes Centre, a secure mental health unit run by the Tasmanian Department of Health and Human Services.
-The thirty-five bed unit for inmates with serious mental illness is staffed with doctors, nurses and other support workers.
+The 35-bed unit for inmates with serious mental illness is staffed with doctors, nurses and other support workers.
 Inmates are not locked down and can come and go from their cells.
 Exterior security at the facility is provided by a three-wall perimeter patrolled by private contract guards.

 On 5 July 2003, an incident occurred that led an inmate to spray a cleaning solution into Bryant's eyes, resulting in his transfer to Royal Hobart Hospital.
 On 25 March 2007, Bryant attempted to end his life by slashing his wrist with a razor blade.
-On 27 March he cut his throat with another razor blade and was hospitalised briefly.
+On 27 March, he cut his throat with another razor blade and was hospitalised briefly.
 Bryant is currently housed in the maximum-security Risdon Prison near Hobart.
+According to prison guards, Martin’s health and physical appearance has significantly deteriorated due to eating excessive amounts of food and refusing to exercise and he became morbidly obese, with his weight increasing to 160 kg, earning him the derisive nickname “Porky Pig” from the guards.